COVID-19 can be devastating for rural employment in Latin America, says ILO

-As the rural sector of Latin America is marked by poverty and exclusion, even before the pandemic, jobs will be greatly affected

-The International Labor Organization (ILO) warned that the coronavirus SARS-CoV-2 can be devastating for him rural employment of Latin America and the CaribbeanTherefore, it recommended that states prevent and mitigate contagions in that sector due to their high vulnerability.
+The International Labor Organization (ILO) warned this Friday in a statement that the SARS-CoV-2 coronavirus can be devastating for rural employment in Latin America and the Caribbean, so it recommended that states prevent and mitigate contagions in this sector. due to its high vulnerability.

 “Although the population density is lower in rural areas, the impacts could be much more devastating.
 This is a sector that, even before the pandemic, was marked by poverty, exclusion and informality in employment, ”said Efraín Quicaña, ILO regional specialist in rural economy.

-According to the latest ILO data available in Latin America, 76.8 percent of rural workers have jobs informal, which is equivalent to about 41 million people.
+According to the latest ILO data available in Latin America, 76.8% of rural workers have informal jobs, which is equivalent to about 41 million people.
 In general, informal work implies unstable, low-income jobs without social protection or labor rights.

-In the case of women in rural areas, the informality rate stands at 78..8 percent, above that of men, which is 75.9 percent.
+In the case of women in rural areas, the informality rate stands at 78.8%, above that of men, which is 75.9%.

 “The rural informal economy faces additional challenges, as they are areas that are generally less equipped to prevent and respond to a health emergency such as that of COVID-19, with difficulties in accessing basic services, especially health and sanitation services.
 Quicaña warned.